gulasz101/gulasz101.github.io/_posts/2023-06-02-opentelemetry-laravel-autoinstrumentation.md

 !!
 BOOM !!
 Our application is instrumented to dispatch opentelemetry traces over grpc to collector.

-## Human readable traces with tempo and grafana.
+## Human readable traces with tempo and grafana

 So reading logs proving we have instrumented our application correct, but this is far from ideal solution.